What are Murphy Scholars?

 - reading to or recording for the visually impaired

-I want to tutor in the Writing Center.
+I want to work as a Writing Associate in the Writing Center.
 Can I receive Murphy Scholar credit for

 work-study experiences or other paid work?